Wake Up Cloud just reached

 Eventually I became so sick of listening to my fears that I just started.
 And I realized that the fears I thought were real, weren’t, because they only existed in my head.

 Even now as I’m writing this post, I’m worried that this post will end up too long, but I’m going to keep writing, because I feel inspired to do so.

 I’m not after the people who think this is too long.
 I’m after you, because you’re still reading.
 You care about the details, because you truly want to succeed.

 You are ready to take the next step, so you want to know everything.

 You can wait for your fears to go away, but you’ll be waiting for the rest of your life.
 Forget about 100% clarity and forget about getting things perfect.
 Just start.

 When I started my online adventure, I thought I would be making six figures in six months.

 Throughout the years, I’ve discovered that all of the things I think will happen almost never come to pass.

 The reason is because my expectations are based on what I think I know, and I really know nothing.
 No one does.

-What I’ve come to discover is that I have no idea where life will go, so I’ve stopped trying to figure it out.
+I have no idea where life will take me, so I’ve stopped trying to figure it out.
 I just do my best in this present moment, and I let life take care of the rest.